Last updated

 1. folk CRM

-folk is more than a personal CRM—it’s your relationship command center.
-Designed specifically for solopreneurs, freelancers, and startup teams, Folk makes it incredibly easy to centralize contacts from various channels (Gmail, LinkedIn, CSV, etc.) and manage outreach in one clean dashboard.
+folk CRM stands out as the ultimate solution for growing agencies, consulting teams, and organizations of 20-50 professionals who need to manage client relationships at scale.
+Designed specifically for collaborative relationship management, Folk makes it incredibly easy to centralize contacts from various channels (Gmail, LinkedIn, CSV, etc.) and manage outreach in one clean dashboard.

 No complex setup, no bloated features.
 Just a sleek interface, powerful automations, and thoughtful design that puts relationships first.